 Now using parchment paper or foil, line a baking pan.
 Place a rack on top.

-Place the skewers on the rack, and bake for 10-12 minutes, or until the paneer is roasted.
+Place the skewers on the rack, lightly brush or spray with oil, and bake for 10-12 minutes or until the paneer is roasted.

 To obtain the char markings, turn on the broiler in the Oven and broil the paneer tikka for 2-3 minutes.
 Keep an eye on the paneer as it broils to prevent it from burning.